FrandSX/sxtools-blender/README.md

 - Vertex ambient occlusion baking

 Installation:
-- Load sxtools.py in Blender scripting view, run script
+- Install and enable sxtools.py through the Blender add-on interface
 - SX Tools will appear in the top right corner of the 3D view
 - The tool will automatically generate vertex color layers and the necessary material